kubernetes/enhancements/keps/sig-release/3000-artifact-distribution/README.md

 So far we (all kubernetes project) are using GCP as our default infrastructure provider for all things like GCS, GCR, GKE based prow clusters etc. Google has graciously sponsored a lot of our infrastructure costs as well.
 However for about a year or so we are finding that our costs are sky-rocketing because the community usage of this infrastructure has been from other cloud providers like AWS, Azure etc. So in conjunction with CNCF staff we are trying to put together a plan to host copies of images and binaries nearer to where they are used rather than incur cross-cloud costs.

-One part of this plan is to setup a proxy OCI service, that can identify where the traffic is coming from and redirect to the nearest image layer/repository.
+One part of this plan is to setup a redirecting web service, that can identify where the traffic is coming from and redirect to the nearest image layer/repository.
 This is why we are setting up a new service using what we call an [oci-proxy](https://github.com/kubernetes-sigs/oci-proxy) for everyone to use.
-This proxy will identify traffic coming from, for example, a certain AWS region, then will setup a HTTP redirect to a source in that AWS region.
+This redirector will identify traffic coming from, for example, a certain AWS region, then will setup a HTTP redirect to a source in that AWS region.
 If we get traffic from GKE/GCP or we don't know where the traffic is coming from, it will still redirect to the current infrastructure (k8s.gcr.io).

 ## How can we help?